EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: The Galaxy-Galaxy merger rate

 \subsubsection{Scaling with mass and redshift}

 Figure~\ref{fig:rate_vs_redshift} illustrates the merger rate scaling with redshift for three different mass bins.
 For each mass bin we select mergers based on descendant mass $m_0$ (solid lines), or main progenitor mass $m_1$ (dashed lines).
-The distinction between selecting based on descendant mass or main progenitor is subtle, but each provides insight on a different aspect of galaxy evolution.
-Selecting based on descendant mass measures the number of galaxies from a population that have undergone a merger within the \textit{last} Gyr.
-This measure can be used to probe the relationship between morphology, or differing stellar populations in observed galaxies at some epoch.
-Selecting mergers by progenitor mass measures the number of galaxies in a population that will undergo a merger in the \textit{next} Gyr.
-This provides context for how an observed population will continue to evolve through time.
-Furthermore, a merger rate derived through progenitor properties is more directly comparable to observationally derived rates (see Section \ref{sec:pairs}).
+Selection based on descendant mass probes galaxy mergers after their mass contributions have been added into the descendant galaxy.
+This is a common approached taken by other theoretical works exploring galaxy merger rates.
+This method presumes we have knowledge on how the mass of two galaxies is added together in a merger, something not easily accessible to observations.
+Selecting mergers based on progenitor properties provides a more observer friendly measure of the merger rate as it can be more directly compared with observationally derived rates (see Section \ref{sec:pairs}).